digitalaidseattle/plymouth-housing/docs/working-agreement.md

 - All PRs are reviewed by one person from DAS
 - We always review existing PRs before starting work on a new task
 - We look through open PRs at the end of stand-up to make sure all PRs have reviewers.
-- We treat documentation as code and apply the same standards to Markdown as code
+- We treat documentation as code and apply the same standards to Markdown as code.
+- We have our designs in Figma.